openprocurement/openprocurement.api/docs/source/meat.rst

         }
   ]

-:ref:`Parameters <parameter>` provided by :ref:`bidders <Bid>` should correspond to set of features required.
-Parameters are linked to features by code.
+:ref:`Parameters <parameter>` provided by :ref:`bidders <Bid>` should correspond to a set of required features.
+Parameters are linked to features using their codes.

 .. sourcecode:: json